-Although this rule-set results in stable behavior as the previous one did, a plot reveals that its dynamics are actually quite different (figure 4a).
-Compared with the curves in the previous plot (figure 4), the two curves representing wolves and sheep in this plot are much more regular, are of far greater amplitude, and appear to have a different regular displacement from each other.
+Although W2 + S3 rule set results in stable behavior as the previous one did, a plot reveals that its dynamics are actually quite different (see Figure 5).
+Compared with the curves in the previous plot (see Figure 4), the two curves representing wolves and sheep in this plot are much more regular, are of far greater amplitude, and appear to have a different regular displacement from each other.
 It also shows, unlike the previous plot, that the wolf and sheep populations are regenerated at each cycle from only a small number of individuals.
-Attention to the graphic window provides a dramatic manifestation of these differences; where the individuals in the previous model tend to be evenly dispersed and generally consistent in number, individuals in this model tend be more clustered in various regions of the window and subject to dramatic changes in number.
+Attention to the graphic window provides a dramatic manifestation of these differences; whereas the individuals in the previous model tend to be evenly dispersed and generally consistent in number, individuals in this model tend be more clustered in various regions of the window and subject to dramatic changes in number.